marcodeangelis/Fourier-transform/README.md

 ## We are now ready to compute the amplitude of the *gappy* signal

-We can do so using the polymorphic `Fourier_amplitude` function, which accepts both a precise and interval signal.
+We can do so using the polymorphic `Fourier_amplitude` function, which accepts both a precise and interval signal, and returns a Python list of (interval) amplitudes.

-However the bounds that we obtain, as shown in the following figure, are quite puffy.
+Whith the interval signal the bounds that we obtain, as shown in the following figure, are quite puffy.

 ```python